-- Installing wells to periodically collect water-level measurements and groundwater samples - Developing maps to help define groundwater flow - Performing calculations based on water elevation data to estimate groundwater velocities - Analyzing regional groundwater to provide a comprehensive understanding of SRS groundwater movement-and specifically contaminant movement-near facilities, individual waste units, and at the Site boundary - Characterizing regional surface water flow to assess contaminant risk to perennial streams, which receive groundwater flow
+- Collecting soil and groundwater samples to determine the extent of contamination - Obtaining geologic soil cores or seismic profiles to better determine aquifer and confining unit physical and geochemical properties - Installing wells to periodically collect water-level measurements and groundwater samples - Developing maps to help define groundwater flow, and visualize the extent of horizontal and vertical contamination - Performing calculations based on water elevation data to estimate groundwater velocities - Using groundwater modeling to understand future SRS groundwater movement-and specifically contaminant movement-near facilities, individual waste units, and at the Site boundary - Characterizing regional surface water flow to assess contaminant risk to perennial streams, which receive groundwater flow

-7.3.2.2 2020 Groundwater Data Summary
+7.3.2.2 2022 Groundwater Data Summary

 SRS uses more than 150 wells to monitor a significant plume beneath A/M Area.
 Some of these monitoring wells lie within a half-mile of the northwestern boundary of SRS.
 The direction of groundwater flow in the area is parallel to the Site boundary; however, groundwater flow direction can fluctuate.
-Because of this, SRS concentrates on the groundwater results from the wells along the Site boundary, as well as those between A/M Area and the nearest population center, Jackson, South Carolina (SRNS 2021a).
+Because of this, SRS concentrates on the groundwater results from the wells along the Site boundary, as well as those between A/M Area and the nearest population center, Jackson, South Carolina (SRNS 2023a).
 The data show no exceedances of drinking water standards (MCLs or RSLs) in SRS boundary wells near A/M Area.
 No detectable contamination exists in most of these SRS boundary wells.

-Although most SRS-contaminated groundwater plumes do not approach the Site boundary, the potential to affect Site streams exists when contaminated groundwater flows into nearby streams.
-SRS monitors and evaluates groundwater contamination that flows into Site streams and remediates it as appropriate.
+Although most SRS-contaminated groundwater plumes do not approach the Site boundary, contaminated groundwater discharge potentially affects Site streams that migrate offsite.
+SRS monitors and evaluates groundwater contamination that discharges into Site streams and remediates it as appropriate.
 In conjunction with stream monitoring, as discussed in Chapter 5, Radiological Environmental Monitoring Program, Section 5.4.3, SRS Stream Sampling and Monitoring, SRS conducts extensive monitoring near SRS waste units and operating facilities, regardless of their proximity to the boundary.
-Savannah River Site Groundwater Management Strategy and Implementation Plan (SRNS 2020) details groundwater monitoring and conditions at individual sites.
+Savannah River Site Groundwater Management Strategy and Implementation Plan (SRNS 2020) details groundwater monitoring at individual sites.

 Table 7-1 identifies the typical contaminants of concern (COCs) found in SRS groundwater and their significance.
 These COCs are a result of historical SRS operations that released chemicals and radionuclides into the soil and groundwater near hazardous waste management facilities and waste disposal sites.
-Table 7-2 presents a general summary of the most common contaminants found in groundwater at SRS facility areas, based on 2020 monitoring data, and compares the maximum concentrations to the appropriate drinking water standards.
+Table 7-2 presents a general summary of the most common contaminants found in groundwater at SRS facility areas, based on 2022 monitoring data, and compares the maximum concentrations to the appropriate drinking water standards.
 Table 7-2 shows the major COCs in the groundwater beneath SRS, including common degreasers (TCE and PCE) and radionuclides (tritium, gross alpha, and nonvolatile beta emitters).